Legalaxy – Monthly Newsletter Series – Vol XXI – February, 2025

-In the October edition of our monthly newsletter “Legalaxy”, our team analyses some of the key developments in securities market, banking and finance, corporate affairs, labour and employment, environment, telecommunications and pharmaceuticals.
+In the February edition of our monthly newsletter “Legalaxy”, our team analyses some of the key developments in securities market, banking and finance, labour, environment, insurance and aviation.

 Below are the key highlights of the newsletter: